Am I the Right Fit For You?

 The clients who are the most successful in therapy with me are ones who are ready to tackle things together and recognize that therapy is not a magic wand or a quick fix.
 They appreciate my honesty, insight, compassion, and attentiveness, as well as my knack for infusing humor into our sessions, sometimes just to lighten things up.
 They appreciate my straightforward yet gentle way in which I bring to light what’s lying just below the surface of what they’re saying and getting them to really think about things in a different way.
 My clients say they feel like I “get” them.

 Many of my clients have tried therapy before, but it “didn’t work”.
 Yet the issues were still present and they still wanted help.
 They experienced therapists who were aggressive or pushed their own agenda and were turned off.
 Some were afraid that, because of those experiences, they were beyond help.
 Some clients experienced therapists who just nodded and made reassuring sounds but didn’t say much.
 I’m neither of those kinds of therapists.
 I am an active participant in your treatment, and I pay attention to the nuances of what you share with me.
 I recall those things and bring them into play later when needed.
 I offer neutral observations that help you clarify what may be going on and identify patterns that may need to be broken.
 I come alongside you to help YOU to move them out of the way.
+With couples, I provide that neutral third party who can listen and translate” what each person is saying, to help each person better understand the other.

 Not Your Typical Therapist